-Prospects of violent conflict growing immensely with dangerous ideology in neighbourhood: Pak
+Prospects Of Violent Conflict Growing Immensely With Dangerous Ideology In Neighbourhood: Pak

-New Delhi, Jan 15 (IANS) Pakistan has said special attention is required to manage lingering border disputes which continue to pose security threats, particularly along the Line of Control (LoC) and Working Boundary where ceasefire violations by India threaten civilian lives and property while endangering regional stability.
+New Delhi: Pakistan has said special attention is required to manage lingering border disputes which continue to pose security threats, particularly along the Line of Control (LoC) and Working Boundary where ceasefire violations by India threaten civilian lives and property while endangering regional stability.

 Pakistan in its National Security Policy said: "With a regressive and dangerous ideology gripping the collective conscience in our immediate neighbourhood, the prospects of violent conflict have grown immensely.